criticalfault/nullsheen_main_site/content/posts/ghostbusters-rpg-with-shadowrun.md

 And without further adieu, the stuff you get to buy…

-### Equipment
+#### Equipment Points
 **Proton Pack (7)**–Standard issue proton pack, its used to contain ghosts to help improve the chance to catch ghosts in a trap.
 It takes a single round to power up before it can be used; the power switches on located on the side and on the wand of the weapon.
-To attempt to use the proton pack to contain a spook; the wielder must succeed in a contested energy weapons vs. power of the spook test at difficulty 5, and get at least three successes.
+To attempt to use the proton pack to contain a spook.
+The wielder must succeed in a contested energy weapons vs. power of the spook test at difficulty 5, and get at least three successes.
 These weapons are dangerous, powerful and above all destructive as hell, although they can’t harm ghosts, they pretty much can fuck up anything else.
-Whenever use they ALWAYS cause collateral damage.
+Whenever used they ALWAYS cause collateral damage.
 For each dice rolled that comes up a one, does one dice of damage to something in the vicinity.

 **Proton Pack (10) [Improved]** – Same as above, except a lot more accurate, so its difficulty for containment streams is only 4.

 **PKE Meter (3)** – PKE meters allow the user to make an electronics test to detect ghosts and things they are inside or very attached to.
 The difficulty is 12 – Power of the spirit.
 If the ghost has a hiding or using a concealing power and it’s in active use.
-The difficulty is unfortunately increased per success of the concealing test.
-Each success can be assigned to one part of information.
+The difficulty is increased by 1 per success of the concealing test.
+Each success with the PKE Meter can be assigned to one part of information.
 You may either check the power level of the ghost, its direction, how much of an area is affected by PK energies or the distance.
 It can be any combination until the successes are reduced to zero.

-**PKE Meter (6) [Improved]** – Same as above accept that the difficulty to find ghosts is 6 – power.
+**PKE Meter (6) [Improved]** – Same as above accept that the difficulty to find ghosts is 8 – power.
 As well this allows a bonus plus two dice on electronics use while trying to find ghosts with it.

 **Containment Trap (3)** – This allows the user to make an athletics test at difficulty 5 to position the trap.
 Once the user has gotten three successes they can close the trap.
 Only 1 ghost may be trapped in a single trap at once.
 If one was to open the trap with a ghost inside it can easily just slip out.

 **Containment Trap (6) [Improved]** – Same as above accept that the difficulty is reduced by 1 and the unit can stick to walls and also can trap 2 ghosts at a time.

-**Body Armor (*)** – Body armor is used to reduce the amount of damage a person take from injuries via combat or simple misfortune.
+**Body Armor (*)** – Body armor is used to reduce the amount of damage a person takes from injuries via combat or simple misfortune.
 For every 2 points spend on body armor the armor provides a single dice worth of buffer against damage.
 Body armors rating can not exceed 10.

 **Kirlian Camera (4)** – This item allows for an electronics use at difficulty 4 to see if something carries a ghostly aura.
-Ghost sometimes appear in these photos at Game Masters approval.
-However this is the easiest and fastest way to see if a ghost is inside something.
+Ghosts sometimes appear in these photos at Game Masters approval.
+However this is not the easiest and fastest way to see if a ghost is inside something.
 These cameras require special developing agents to develop properly so it takes at least an hour to perform developments get decent results.
 The camera does not give you the ability to see ghosts who aren’t manifested!
 As well with a successful test of knowledge Metaphysics a GB can tell what mood the ghost is in by the color of the aura.
 Standard test is 6, the more powerful the ghost the easier this is.

 **Kirlian Video Cameras (6)** – Same as above except it doesn’t allow you to detect if someone is being possessed.
 However it does give you the ability to see ghost moving and acting while reviewing the tapes.
 The camera does not give you the ability to see ghosts who aren’t manifested!
 With a successful test of knowledge Metaphysics a GB can tell what mood the ghost is in by the color of the aura.
 Standard test is 6, the more powerful the ghost the easier this is.

 **Kirlian Goggles (8)** – These special lenses allow a person to see unmanifested ghosts.
 There are EXTRMELY rare and should be brought to the game masters attention if you are purchasing them.
 With a successful test of knowledge Metaphysics a GB can tell what mood the ghost is in by the color of the aura.
 Standard test is 6, the more powerful the ghost the easier this is.

-**Infravision Camera (2)** – Ghost has a habit of lowering the temperature in the area they are in.
+**Thermographic Camera (2)** – Ghosts have a habit of lowering the temperature in the area they are in.
 This camera allows the user to see in the photos is pockets of cold are in the area of the picture once developed.
 Again the view finder of this camera isn’t treated in anyway shape or form.
 So you must have the pictures to see the pockets of cold.

-**Infravision Video Camera (4)** – Same as above only its in video form.
+**Thermographic Video Camera (4)** – Same as above only its in video form.
 However the lenses of this camera are treated so you can see the cold pockets and even see what the temperature of the pockets are with the camera.
 As well as video proof.

-**Infravision Goggles (3)** – Again, same as above only the goggles don’t allow for degrees simply shows the users different colors for varying temperatures.
+**Thermographic Goggles (3)** – Again, same as above only the goggles don’t allow for degrees simply shows the users different colors for varying temperatures.

 **Neural Brain Scanners (5)** – This nifty little device allows an electronics test at 15 – power of the spook to detect possession or ghostly compulsion over the target.
 This device needs to be connected to the target head and then of course to a desktop computer or laptop.
 When the ghost attempts to take over the target or simply is inside the target, the targets normal brain function is overlapped.
 This device shows that distinction.